-Gene Simmons explained the differences well in the book Kiss: Behind the Mask when he said, "It's clear to me there's better musicianship, we're singing better and the songs have a better feel.
+"It's clear to me there's better musicianship," Gene Simmons explained in Kiss: Behind the Mask.
+"We're singing better and the songs have a better feel.
 But there's no denying that rock n' roll is this kind of primitive music that often is loved more for its primitiveness, not for how well the songs are played."

 Listen to Kiss' 'I Still Love You'

 Still, the record's got good energy and spirit.
 Simmons and fellow founding frontman Paul Stanley are as charismatic as ever.
 Singer and Kulick are clearly more fluid and accomplished players than their predecessors.
-In particular, Kulick shines throughout -- much as he did on the band's 1992 studio album Revenge -- maintaining a healthy respect for the original material while still putting his own distinct stamp on things, particularly on an absolutely smoking run through "Deuce."
+In particular, Kulick shines throughout – much as he did on the band's 1992 studio album Revenge.
+He maintained a healthy respect for the original material while still putting his own distinct stamp on things, particularly on an absolutely smoking run through "Deuce."